top of page

 In addition, some states offer additional tax credits for solar PV installations.
 With state credits you will be able to reduce your tax liability for state taxes similar to the federal depreciation schedules.
 Incentives vary by state.
 Your ROI to break-even could be as low as 5-6 years.
 Everything after that period would be putting money back in your pocket, without including selling the power back to the grid.

-This will be a multi-part series that will go more in-depth on MACRS as time goes on, so stay tuned if this article has been helpful .We hope that this information is useful to you for upcoming tax seasons, and for reducing overhead.
+We hope that this information is useful to you for upcoming tax seasons, and for reducing overhead.
 As always, thank you for reading.

-NDS Webmaster
+NDS Team

 Welcome back,